jupyterhub/jupyterhub/docs/source/reference/config-user-env.md

 JupyterHub can, however, have multiple servers per user.
 This is mostly useful in deployments where users can configure the environment in which their server will start (e.g. resource requests on an HPC cluster), so that a given user can have multiple configurations running at the same time, without having to stop and restart their own server.

-To allow named servers, use this:
+To allow named servers, include this code snippet in your config file:

 ```python
 c.JupyterHub.allow_named_servers = True